-Single entry visas are available at the point of entry to most nationalities and cost USD50.
+Single-entry visas are available at the point of entry to most nationalities and cost USD50.
 In some cases you may be able get a transit visa upon arrival for USD20.
-Some nationalities require visas to be purchased in advance - you MUST check before departure).
+Some nationalities require visas to be purchased in advance - you MUST check before departure.

-Multiple entry visas are required for people travelling to Rwanda to visit the Gorillas.
-We recommend that you obtain this in advance as you cannot obtain a Multiple entry visa at the border.
-However if you are unable to obtain a multiple entry visa before travel you will have to purchase Single visas upon each entry into Kenya at the border.
+Multiple-entry visas are required for people travelling to Rwanda to visit the Gorillas.
+We recommend that you obtain this in advance as you cannot obtain a multiple-entry visa at the border.
+However if you are unable to obtain a multiple-entry visa before travel, you will have to purchase single-entry visas at the border upon each entry into Kenya.

 IMPORTANT: Please take note ALL flights passengers travelling to Nairobi require a yellow fever certificate, if you do not have one you risk being denied boarding at the gate.

-Visas are required by most nationalities, including the EU, US and Australia.
+Visas are required by most nationalities, including those from the EU, UK, USA and Australia.
 Visas are available at point of entry to most nationalities.
 Some nationalities are required to obtain visas in advance - you MUST check before departure.
-If you plan to purchase your visas on arrival, you will need new (post 2003), clean American dollars cash and the cost is around US$50.
+If you plan to purchase your visas on arrival, you will need new (post 2003), clean American dollars cash and the cost is USD50.
 When on one of our gorilla itineraries visiting Rwanda, you may require a double entry visa to Uganda.
-This is dependent on the border guard of the day and can be easily purchased on re entry from Rwanda for nationalities which qualify for visa on arrival.
+This is dependent on the border guard of the day and can be easily purchased on re-entry from Rwanda for nationalities which qualify for visa on arrival.
 Please allow another USD50 for the re-entry.